|

-The American Society of Registered Nurses has six (6) classes of members: Full Members, Associate Members, International Members.
-Student Members, Retired Members, and Disable Members.
-The following is the eligibility criteria for the six classes of members:
+The American Society of Registered Nurses has eight (8) classes of members: Full Members, Associate Members, Student Members, Retired Members, Disabled Members, International Members, Organizational Members and Affiliate Members.
+The following is the eligibility criteria for the eight classes of members:

 Any licensed RN presently working within the United States, its territories, or Canada automatically qualifies for a Full Membership.